caleb-freitas/nestjs-kafka-integration/readme.md

 ## Project

-This project simulates ordering a product.
+This project simulates product ordering and payment processing using producer/consumer with kafka.
 When the order is placed, a message is sent to a kafka consumer where payment is processed.

 Soon after, this consumer who processes the payment, once completed, sends a new message to a consumer that actually confirms the payment.
 This new message has as value a new order object with the status equal to approved.